- Ages 4+

 Yes, there is an onsite restaurant.

-Glyndwrs Way National Trail has not told us if they are fully wheelchair friendly.
+No, Glyndwrs Way National Trail is not wheelchair friendly.

 Unsuitable for pushchair access

-Glyndwrs Way National Trail has not told us if they are fully pushchair friendly.
+No, Glyndwrs Way National Trail have stated they are not pushchair friendly.

 Glyndwrs Way National Trail has not told us if they are dog friendly.